dask-contrib/dask-sql/docs/pages/machine_learning.rst

 5. Hyperparameter Tuning
 -------------------------
-Wants to increase the performance of your model by tuning the parameters ?
-Use the Hyperparameter tuning directly in SQL using below SQL syntax, choose different tuners from dask_ml package based on memory and compute constraints and for more details refer  `dask ml documentation <https://ml.dask.org/hyper-parameter-search.html#incremental-hyperparameter-optimization>`_
+Want to increase the performance of your model by tuning the parameters?
+Use the hyperparameter tuning directly in SQL using below SQL syntax, choose different tuners from the dask_ml package based on memory and compute constraints and for more details refer to the `dask ml documentation <https://ml.dask.org/hyper-parameter-search.html#incremental-hyperparameter-optimization>`_

 .. code-block:: sql

- CREATE EXPERIMENT my_exp WITH(
+ CREATE EXPERIMENT my_exp WITH (
     model_class = 'sklearn.ensemble.GradientBoostingClassifier',
     experiment_class = 'dask_ml.model_selection.GridSearchCV',
     tune_parameters = (n_estimators = ARRAY [16, 32, 2],